 In Windows, open the Action Center by clicking on the notification icon on the right of the taskbar, then choose Connect.
 If your Roku is powered up and on the same wifi network, you should see it appear on the list—click the device name to start mirroring.

-We haven’t tested Mac-to-Roku mirroring ourselves, but you need a third-party fix to get it working: Take a look at AirBeamTV for Mac, which seems to be the best of the options out there, albeit with a few lag problems.
+We haven’t tested Mac-to-Roku mirroring ourselves, but you need a third-party fix to get it working.
+Take a look at AirBeamTV for Mac, which seems to be the best of the options out there, albeit with a few lag problems.
 It’ll set you back $10, but a free trial is offered.

 Assuming you’ve got your AirPlay device connected and configured, and it’s connected to the same wifi network as your Mac, it should appear automatically when you click the AirPlay button (the arrow pointing into the box) in the menu bar.
 Choose your AirPlay device, and the screen automatically extends to include the TV.

-If you don’t see the icon, or to configure the feature further, click the Apple menu, then System Preferences, then Displays.
+If you don’t see the icon, or to configure the feature further, open the Apple menu, then System Preferences, then Displays.
 You can opt to mirror your Mac screen on the TV, or use it as a second extended desktop (in which case you can use the Arrangement tab to position your screens).
 Tick the Show mirroring options box if you want to keep an AirPlay icon in the menu bar.

-The mirroring is speedy enough to, for example, play YouTube videos—but the AirPlay button also appears in certain media apps, like QuickTime and iTunes, so you can broadcast videos directly from there.
+The mirroring is speedy enough to, for example, play YouTube videos.
+But the AirPlay button also appears in certain media apps, like QuickTime and iTunes, so you can broadcast videos directly from there.
 When you’re finished, click the AirPlay button on the menu bar again, then Turn AirPlay Off.

-First you need to set up the Plex server program on your Windows or Mac machine, which will catalog all the media on your local hard drive and get it ready for streaming.
+First you need to set up the Plex server program on your Windows or macOS machine, which will catalog all the media on your local hard drive and get it ready for streaming.
 The app running on whatever device is connected to your TV then connects to your computer over your home wifi network and streams whatever you want to see (or listen to).

-You can pay for a premium Plex subscription which gives you access to more features—like the option to stream content to mobile devices and to devices outside your home—but you don’t need to pay anything to stream from a computer running Plex to another device on the same wifi network.
+You can pay for a premium Plex subscription, which gives you access to more features, like the option to stream content to mobile devices and to devices outside your home.
+But you don’t need to pay anything to stream from a computer running Plex to another device on the same wifi network.

-6) Miracast in Windows 10
+6. Miracast in Windows 10

 If you don’t have any other available options for a Windows 10 wireless connection, you might want to consider buying a dedicated Miracast dongle.
 Microsoft will sell you one for $50, though you’ll find cheaper options elsewhere (just check the user reviews carefully before buying).

-If your laptop and TV both have a spare HDMI port and you have an HDMI cable lying around too then you’re laughing—connect one to the other and the second screen should be detected straight away.
+If your laptop and TV both have a spare HDMI port and you have an HDMI cable lying around, too, then you’re laughing.
+Connect one to the other and the second screen should be detected straight away.

 Both Windows and macOS are smart enough to give you the options of either mirroring your computer screen on the TV, or extending your computer screen and using the TV as a second monitor (so you’ll need to drag open windows over to it).
 In Windows Settings, click System then Display to configure your second screen the way you want it.
 In System Preferences in macOS, you need to choose Displays.